 The Archives Committee is tasked with organizing and providing access to our shared secular AA experience.
 The Archives Committee must insure that the dissemination of such information is always coupled with a statement conveying the following or a similar alternative as may be outlined in the Guidelines for the Committee: “Please be aware that Secular AA does not attest to the accuracy, relevancy, timeliness, or completeness of information obtained from others, including Members of Secular AA, members of AA, organizations calling themselves AA entities, or any other entity or person.
 We may share information with our Members just as it is provided to us, for the purposes of an open flow of information and ideas, without a critique or review.
 Therefore the act of Secular AA making the information available does not constitute an approval or endorsement by Secular AA of the information provided.”
 The Archives Committee shall: Make available information, such as sample formats, for Members wishing to start a secular AA meeting; Maintain a listing of secularly-inclined AA literature as a resource for Members; Maintain a listing of secularly-inclined AA resources such as websites and blogs as a resource for Members and assuring that any listing or link to such a resource is coupled with a statement of group autonomy, and non-endorsement, consistent with the principles in the Traditions; Maintain a forum to archive Members’ personal and the secularly-minded group’s “experience, strength and hope”, and stories of “what it was like, what happened and what it is like now”; Maintain historical documents, as they become available, on the history of secularists in AA

 The Nominating Committee shall present a slate of qualified nominees for board at the Membership Meeting prior to the election (paraphrased).
 The Site Selection Committee shall solicit and coordinate bids for next ICSAA with a goal of having at least three viable bids.
-The IT Committee sees to it that these websites are functioning well: The Secular Board, the Conference website, Secular AA Information and Service, the Facebook Coffee Shop and a list of and access to Online Meetings.
+The IT Committee sees to it that this website, created by John S, the founder of AA Beyond Belief, is functioning well, Secular Alcoholics Anonymous.

 How decisions are made and how they are shared publicly: The Board meets quarterly via video conference and typically the items on the agenda are reports from each committee and officer, old business and new business.
 The board discusses and sometimes debates motions and then votes in accordance with our bylaws.
 The minutes are also made available on the Secular AA website.